Supply chain mapping gives you visibility of your supplier network, helps mitigate risks and enables you to achieve compliance with confidence.

 Assistant QC Manager at Schuh

 Supply chain mapping empowers businesses to identify opportunities to make their supply chain greener, more ethical and more sustainable.
-Indeed it helps with anything from monitoring and reducing emissions within the supply chain by capturing relevant data, to moving away from suppliers with a poor ethical or ecological track record.
-All this can have a positive impact on improving your ethical and sustainability credentials.
+Indeed it helps with anything from capturing relevant data to monitor and reduce emissions or water consumption, to performance managing suppliers with a poor ethical or ecological track record.
+This can only have a positive impact on your ethical and sustainability credentials.

 Step 5 – Import additional data